ros2/design/articles/unique_network_flows.md

 We use the following example to highlight the problem.

-Consider a distributed robotics application with nodes N1 and N2.
+Consider a distributed robotics application with communicating nodes N1 and N2.
 N1 is active on device D1 and N2 on device D2.
 D1 and D2 are connected by an IP network, say a 5G network.

 N1 contains publishers P1 and P2.
 P1 publishes video data whereas P2 publishes battery status data.